 - Upgrading County buildings with new building control systems to better monitor and control all heating and air-conditioning systems

 - Installing new high-efficiency boilers at the County Commons and Justice Center

 - Installing occupancy sensors throughout the Fleet Maintenance Building

 - Replacing the heating system at the Materials Recovery Facility (MRF) with radiant propane heat and programming the building controls to power down and avoid heat loss when the doors are open, reducing the utility costs for the MRF by more than 50 percent.

-By identifying energy-savings opportunities, and making building performance improvements across the County’s facilities, we've saved over $327,000 in utility costs in 2017 and 2018 combined, with energy cost per square foot decreasing 10.8 percent, and carbon emissions per square foot decreased 9%, and energy savings exceeded $150,000 annually since 2017.
+By identifying energy-savings opportunities and making building performance improvements across the County’s facilities, energy cost per square foot decreased approximately 10%, carbon emissions per square foot decreased 9%, and energy savings exceeded $150,000 annually since 2017.